sosy-lab/java-common-lib/README.md

 ### Using ANT and Ivy

-If we use ANT with Ivy in your build process, you can download latest version of SoSy-Lab Common from our repositories directly.
+If we use ANT with Ivy in your build process, you can download the latest version of SoSy-Lab Common from our repositories directly.
 The updates to the Ivy repository are very frequent, and the latest version can be easily found.